 Pauline Conversations in Context, Essays in Honor of Calvin Roetzel, edited by Janice Capel Anderson, Philip Sellew, and Claudia Setzer (Sheffield, UK: Sheffield Academic Press, 2002).

 Jewish Responses to Early Christians: History and Polemics, 30-150 C.E.

-“Feminist Biblical Hermeneutics,” Oxford Handbook on the Bible in America, ed.
-Paul Gutjahr (New York: Oxford, forthcoming).
+“Feminist Interpretation of the Bible” Oxford Handbook on the Bible in America, ed.
+Paul Gutjahr (New York: Oxford University Press, 2017) 163-183.

-“Jewish Responses to Early Christians” Jewish Annotated New Testament, revised edition, ed.
+“Jewish Responses to Early Christians” Jewish Annotated New Testament, second edition, ed.
 Amy-Jill Levine and Marc Brettler (New York: Oxford University Press, 2017) 730-733.

 “’A Cyclone of Absurdities’: Frances Willard’s Rejection of Biblical Literalism,’ The Bible and Women: Encyclopedia of Exegesis and Cultural History (Brill: Forthcoming).

 “This Voice has Come for Your Sake: Seeing and Hearing in John’s Gospel,” Journal of Religion, Film, and Media 2.1 (2016) 35-47.

 “Review Symposium.
 Four Perspectives” for Amy-Jill Levine’s Short Stories by Jesus in Horizons 43.1 (June, 2016) 140-144.

 “Mark 7:28; ‘Even the Dogs Under the Table Eat the Children’s Crumbs’—Women, Food, and Learning,” The Gospels in First Century Judea, ed.
 Steven Notley (Boston: Leiden, 2016) 97-106.